Nerwyn/material-rounded-theme/README.md

 Material Rounded theme for Home Assistant influenced by Material You on Android.

 This theme aims to match the styling of the Google Home app as closely as possible, so it may change over time as the style of the Google Home app changes.
+It also aims to implement Material You redesigns of elements.

-Relies on [card-mod](https://github.com/thomasloven/lovelace-card-mod) for header/footer modifications and Material You coloring.
+Relies on [card-mod](https://github.com/thomasloven/lovelace-card-mod) for toolbar modifications, other Material You component redesigns, and Material You coloring.
 If you have card-mod installed and do not want these changes to apply, use the "No Mod" versions of this theme.

 Don't like blue?
 You can choose a different Material You base color!
 See below for more.
 Also requires card-mod.